PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ## Autonomous and Manual Modes {#categories}

-Flight Modes are either *manual* or *autonomous*.
+Flight Modes are, generally speaking, either *manual* or *autonomous*.
 Manual modes are those where the user has control over vehicle movement via the RC control sticks (or joystick), while *autonomous* modes are fully controlled by the autopilot, and require no pilot/remote control input.

 > **Tip** Some manual modes may have autopilot-assisted mechanisms to make it easier to gain or restore controlled flight.
 For example, most modes will level out the vehicle when the RC sticks are centered.